Reactive-Extensions/RxJS/readme.md

 ## Batteries Included ##

-Sure, there are a lot of libraries to get started with RxJS?
+Sure, there are a lot of libraries to get started with RxJS.
 Confused on where to get started?
 Start out with the complete set of operators with [`rx.all.js`](doc/libraries/rx.complete.md), then you can reduce it to the number of operators that you really need, and perhaps stick with something as small as [`rx.lite.js`](doc/libraries/rx.lite.md).

 This set of libraries include: